task-proxemics/XLeRobot/docs/source/index.md

 ## News

+> Simulation:
+XLeRobot 0.2.1 is officially out!
+This version updates the urdf files, control scripts to support the new hardware and cameras, along with tutorials that can get you started in 10 min.
+>

 > Hardware:
 The hardware setup for XLeRobot 0.2.0 is officially out!
 This is the 1st official hardware version that is fully capable for autonomous household tasks, with <1000$ cost.
->

-> Simulation:
-XLeRobot 0.1.5 is officially out!
-The current version includes a short technical blog and a detailed Step-by-step Installation Instruction, along with all the urdf files, control scripts that can get you started in 10 min.
 >

 ---